anyaevostinar/anyaevostinar.github.io/classes/201-s24/prep-oop.md

 ## Readings
-You should read the [reading assignment through Moodle](https://moodle.carleton.edu/mod/lti/view.php?id=902218), which covers the following sections of OpenDSA's CS2:
+You should read the [reading assignment through Moodle](https://moodle.carleton.edu/mod/lti/view.php?id=922931) in Intro Java for Python Programmers:

-* 2.1 Introduction to Object Oriented Programming
+* 1.8 up to 1.8.3.1 (The `Object` Class)

 ## Checks
 You should complete the reading checks embedded in the reading assignment on Moodle.